 921 S 8th Ave Stop 8105

 The Campus Recreation Department is located in the Student Recreation Center south of Reed Gymnasium.
-The Recreation Center offers 100,000 sq. ft. of recreation space and houses indoor courts for tennis, racquetball, and basketball; weights, fitness machines, cardio areas and an indoor track.
-It also houses one of the northwest’s largest indoor climbing walls.
+The Recreation Center offers 100,000 sq. ft. of recreation space and houses indoor courts for tennis, racquetball, and basketball, and weights, fitness machines, cardio areas, and an indoor track.
+It also houses one of the Northwest’s largest indoor climbing walls.
 An addition completed in the summer of 2010 offers an airy and open environment for a daily workout.
 Intramural programs are also available through Campus Recreation with as many as 30 activities to choose from.
 Please contact Campus Recreation at 282-4854 or on the web at http://www.isu.edu/camprec.

-Mandatory Advising at Idaho State University is not intended to replace college or faculty advising.
+Online advising sessions at Idaho State University are not intended to replace direct advising with faculty or professional advisors.

 Pond Student Union, First Floor